Rusty Wallace Still Regrets the ‘Stupidest Decision’ He Made With His NASCAR Career

 Rusty Wallace spent more than two decades behind the wheel in his professional driving career.

-When Wallace announced his retirement, he stated that the death of Dale Earnhardt Sr. in the Daytona 500 crash in 2001 influenced him to go in that direction.
-Looking back, the 64-year-old believes his heart wasn’t in the move entirely despite support from his wife and Roger Penske, who owned Penske Racing.
+When Wallace announced his retirement, he stated that the death of Dale Earnhardt Sr. in the Daytona 500 crash in 2001 influenced his choice.
+Looking back, Wallace believes his heart wasn’t in the move entirely, despite support from his wife and Roger Penske, who owned Penske Racing.

-During the Dale Jr. Podcast interview, Wallace also stated that he felt an “emptiness” about the decision that lingered into his early broadcasting career with ESPN.
+During the Dale Jr. Download interview, Wallace also stated he felt an “emptiness” about the decision that lingered into his early broadcasting career with ESPN.
 When pressed, he voiced that he believes he could have extended his racing days through 2008.

-It’s a decision he lives with daily, which he still ponders what could have been if he didn’t choose to retire in 2005.
+It’s a decision Wallace lives with daily.
+He still ponders what could have been if he didn’t choose to retire in 2005.